Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Discussion

-The consistent positive prediction bias observed across models reflects the inherent ambiguity of financial headlines, which are often factually neutral yet market-relevant.
-The tuned sentence transformer model achieved its highest test accuracy by predicting the dominant class for most samples, suggesting reliance on class distribution rather than semantic discrimination.
-These results suggest that coarse three-class sentiment labels may be inadequate for capturing the nuances present in financial news.
+\textbf{Financial Headlines as Challenging Text.} The persistent positive prediction bias reflects the inherent ambiguity of financial headlines \cite{karanikola2023financial}, which are often neutral yet market-relevant.
+The tuned sentence transformer predicted the dominant class for most samples, suggesting reliance on class distribution rather than semantic understanding.
+Coarse three-class labels may be insufficient \cite{feldman2013techniques} for capturing nuances in financial news.